hstatsep/portfolio-template/README.md

 * In `index.html` use the example code around line 50 between `<!--` and `-->`.
 It is recommended that you copy/paste that code, but without the `<!--` and `-->`.
 * Make sure you update the `<h5>`, `<h6>`, and `<p>` inner text.
 * Update the `<a>` so that `href="projects/yourFileName.html"`

 ---

-## Customizing

-* Feel free to open `style.css` and customize the colors or anything else you want!
-* In the future, you will have enough HTML/CSS skills to completely redo the design of this website!

----